My story is told briefly and selectively.

 Time to wrap this up.

 My full name is James Malcolm Arlandson, and please put the accent on the first syllable in my last name (pronounced: AR-lund-sun).
-I go regularly to a mid-sized to large church, which is part of the Renewal Movements, in southern California.
+I go regularly to a contemporary, mid-sized church, which is part of the Renewal Movements, in southern California.

 If you need a category for me, I am a Jesus follower (who loved the pejorative “Jesus freak” back in the day) and teacher and essayist, with the degrees of BA, BS, MA, and PhD.

-I hope you’ll enjoy the site and learn from it as much as I am still learning.
+I hope you’ll enjoy the site and learn from it as much as I am learning.

 About the Site (where I very briefly lay out its purpose)